DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

 When we consider I2C, its address is important.
 One among the following websites can be used to obtain the I2C address:
 <p align = "center">[(https://github.com/gryzli133/ESP8266-I2C-Scanner-with-OLED-SH1106-Display/blob/master/I2C_Scanner.ino)]<p/>
 <p align = "center">[(https://www.instructables.com/ESP8266-I2C-PORT-and-Address-Scanner/)]<p/>
-I have used the second website to obtain the I2C address of the 1.3" OLED used in the present work. program is included <a href="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/1.3inch_OLED_I2C_test.ino"> here </a>
+I have used the second website to obtain the I2C address of the 1.3" OLED used in the present work.
+The Arduino program is included <a href="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/1.3inch_OLED_I2C_test.ino"> here </a>